top of page

 Artists and aspiring artists are invited to enjoy the Mather Homestead property from June 8 through June 15.
 Come to paint, draw, photograph and be inspired!!
 Lunch event on Tuesday, June 10th.
 Raindate June 12th.
 Please RSVP!

-• Brown Bag lecture featuring Artscapades - Gardenscapes: From Vista to Vase
+• Lecture featuring Artscapades - Gardenscapes: From Vista to Vase

 Jun 11, 2025, 12:30 PM